noalien/GL4Dummies/README.md

 [HTML](http://gl4d.api8.fr/FR/gl4d.html)) for more in-depth instructions (in French).

-Under the Windows Operating System, please use Visual Studion (Community 2019) or CodeBlocks files in the Windows directory.
+Under the Windows Operating System, please use Visual Studio (Community 2019) or CodeBlocks files in the Windows directory.